 Nutrients in Mango Butter

 One of the best benefits of mango butter is how nutritious it is.
-Your skin needs certain nutrients, just like the rest of your body, and this tropical butter is particularly nourishing.
+Your skin needs certain nutrients, just like the rest of your body, and this tropical butter is particularly nourishing and smoothing.

 To start with, mango butter is rich in some important skin vitamins: A, C, and E. It also has a good amount of antioxidants, including a special one known as mangiferin.